yU93r/SteamEmu/post_build/README.release.md

 * `disable_overlay_warning_local_save.txt`: disable the warning for using local save in the overlay
 * `disable_overlay_warning_any.txt`: all the above

-Check the exaxmple files in the `steam_settings` folder
+Check the example files in the `steam_settings` folder

 ---

 ## Overlay appearance:
-**Note: at the moment this feature is only enabled in the windows experimental builds**
+**Note: at the moment this feature is only enabled in the experimental builds**
+---

 These configuration file `overlay_appearance.txt` has various options to set for the overlay appearance.
 The notifications positions could be set to one of these values: